Bulwagga/community-docs/docs/install_raspbian.md

 - Use the second option in the menu, `Console Autologin`.
   - This enables OVOS to start up automatically at boot time.

 Now we will enable a few interface options.
-This will allow us to access our device from a `ssh shell` and prep the PI for other devices that may be used.
+This will prep the PI for other devices that may be used.
 Some microphone hats require SPI, or I2C (Respeaker, AIY-Voicebonnet, etc).

 Go back to the main menu and enter the `Interface Options` page.